mjkrause/howto/useful_bash_cmds.md

 Suppose you have a Docker container or a Docker-compose script which launches multiple containers, and you would like to develop the code-base while your code is running inside the container (and the container(s) could run on localhost or remotely).
 This can be done with VS Code.

-1. Launch VS Code (`code .` inside the directory that contains the code-base opens the IDE).
-Install the `Remote Explorer` extension.
+1. Launch VS Code (`code .`) inside the directory that contains the code-base opens the IDE.
+Then click the extensions icon, and and find and install the `Remote Explorer` extension.
 2. Navigate to the directory containing the code-base, including the `Dockerfile` or the `docker-compose` file.
 Launch the container(s).
 3. In VS Code, click on the Remote Explorer icon (on the left side of the window by default).
 You should see the container(s) listed.
-Pick the one that contains the code you want to develop, and connect to it.
+Pick the one that contains the code you want to develop, and connect to it as described in the next step.
-4. Hover the container of interest, right mouse button, and click on `Connect to Container`.
+4. Hover over the container of interest.
+Use the right mouse button and click on `Connect to Container`.
 That action opens another VS Code editor which shows the content of the container.
 Navigate to the directory holding the code.
-Also, you should see a green bar on the lower left side of the screen that should something like `Container ...` describing the name of the container.
+Also, you should see a green bar on the lower left side of the screen that say should something like `Container ...` describing the name of the container.

 Now you're connected to the container, and can edit the code inside the running container.
+Upon saving the file in which we made a change it should automatically re-compile the code, and effects should take effect immediately.

+#### View the log-file as it compiles
+Go to the Remote Explorer (left side panel in GUI).
+It should show all containers.
+Hover over the container that is attached and in which you want to edit the code.
+Click on it with the right mouse button and select `Show container log`.
+In console (at the bottom of the GUI) click on tab _Terminal_.
+Now go to the upper right corner of the terminal.
+There should be a pull-down menu.
+Select the name of the container.
+The terminal should now show the output of the log file of the running container.
+So if you edit code and hit _save_ it should show that the code recompiles.

 ### Debugging Node.js code